onino-js/NEAT/documentation/neat-implementation.md

 ```
 Object: Phenotype
 properties:
-    - A Genome
+    - The corresponding Genome
     - The current fitness
     - An input object containing input values
     - An output object containing output values
-     - The corresponding Node object

 Object: Node
 properties:
-    - A NodeGene
+    - The corresponding NodeGene
     - The current output value

 Object: Connexion
 properties:
-    - A ConnexionGene
+    - The corresponding ConnexionGene
     - An input Node
     - An output Node
 ```

-The innovation number will be used to perform crossovers between individuals of the same species.
 Also we need to define a function that tells us wether or not two Nodes can be connected:

 ```
 Function: Can Nodes connect to each other ?